raj-jaiswal/AI-Music-Gen/README.md

 Vaibhavi Parmar<br>
 Rishit Bagda

 More Contributions are welcome!
-If you have suggestions or improvements, please fork the repository and submit a pull request.
+If you have suggestions or improvements, please fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments

-Special thanks to the GDG community for organizing the competition and providing a platform to showcase this project.
+Special thanks to the GDG community for organizing the competition and providing a platform to showcase this project.

 ---